 Sofosbuvir-elbasvir-grazoprevir

 Although the combination of sofosbuvir-elbasvir-grazoprevir, with or without ribavirin, is not currently recommended for DAA-experienced patients in guidelines, early data suggest it may be effective.
-SVR rates of 96-100% have been reported in trials, including individuals with genotypes 1-4 infection, compensated cirrhosis and with no impact of NS5A +/- NS3 RAS on outcomes (81) .
-(82).
-96% (25/26) (83).
+SVR rates of 96-100% have been reported in trials, including individuals with genotypes 1-4 infection, compensated cirrhosis and with no impact of NS5A +/- NS3 RAS on outcomes (81) (82)(83).
 However, a larger cohort with this combination, including genotype 1a-infected individuals previously exposed to ledipasvir-sofosbuvir, reported an SVR12 of 90% vs 100% in those with and without pre-retreatment elbasvir RAS, respectively (67) .

 Sofosbuvir-glecaprevir-pibrentasvir